-In a NutshellIf you’re an eligible service member, veteran or qualifying military spouse, you can get a VA loan to buy a home with no down payment — and you don’t have to pay monthly mortgage insurance.
-It’s also easy to qualify for a VA loan, even if your credit isn’t perfect.
-But you’ll pay a funding fee in most cases, which can add a lot of cost.
+In a NutshellIf you’re an eligible service member, veteran or qualifying military spouse, you can apply for a VA loan to buy a home with no down payment — and you don’t have to pay monthly mortgage insurance.
+It’s also possible to qualify for a VA loan if your credit isn’t perfect.
+But you’ll pay a funding fee in most cases, which can add to your costs.

 If you’re in the military, an eligible veteran or a qualifying spouse of a service member, you may want to look into getting a VA loan when you buy a home.

-You can obtain a VA loan to buy a property that’s your primary residence, even if you’ve already had a VA loan in the past.
-The government guarantees these loans, so it’s easier to qualify since there’s little to risk for lenders.
-In fact, you can get a VA loan with no down payment — and you may qualify even if your credit isn’t very good and you’ve had a history of past foreclosures.
+You may be able to get a VA loan to buy a primary residence, even if you’ve had a VA loan in the past.
+The government guarantees these loans, so it’s typically easier to qualify since there’s less risk for lenders.

 - What is a VA loan?